 That bag _it doesn’t have any feelings.
 It’s empty.
 I don’t have any feelings you can hurt either.

-This Tony Kaye (director of American History X) film is about a substitute teacher (Adrien Brody) who goes to teach in a high school with the worst students you can imagine.
-The students are mostly from working class and lower middle class families, grown up in malfunctioning families, society and system of education.
-They seem to be totally out of control; but Henry Barthes goes to show that he is the only person who can control them, maybe because he is the only one who cares about their problems.
+This Tony Kaye (director of American History X) film is about a substitute teacher named Henry Barthes (Adrien Brody), who goes to teach in a high school with the worst students you can imagine.
+The students are mostly from working-class and lower-middle-class families grown up in malfunctioning families, society, and system of education.
+They seem to be entirely out of control; but Henry Barthes goes on to show that he is the only person who can control them, maybe because he is the only one who cares about their problems.

 And never have I felt so deeply at one and the same time so detached from myself and so present in the world.

 On top of every big and small particle of this film that makes it a masterpiece, the title of this film is very interesting too.
 “Detachment,” which alludes to a quotation by Albert Camus, possibly wants to say how detached we are as individuals in the society, and how detached we are from the problems of our society.
 But then the word “detachment” could also refer to this doctrine by Buddha: “The root of suffering is the attachment.”
 If that’s so, then this film is trying to prove the opposite of what Buddhists believe by portraying a teenage prostitute who is repeatedly abused by grown-ups.
 It is possibly trying to show that the root of suffering is, as a matter of fact, detachment, indifference, selfishness, and apathy towards earthly issues.